Retirement

 Dean Barber: Yes, yes, yes.
 This time of year when we can think about what we’re thankful for.
 I also think there’s a big part of Thanksgiving that’s about giving and the ability to give back.
 There are a lot of ways through our planning process that we discuss giving back.

-In our Guided Retirement System, we do this exercise called a prioritization exercise.
+We do this exercise called a prioritization exercise.
 We do this for people who want help with creating their financial plan.
 It’s more like a life plan because it’s not just finances.
 It’s about life because money without life is nothing.
 And life without money is miserable, so you need to tie those two things together.
 This exercise is designed to bring meaning from your life and your money together.
 It’s oftentimes the first time that people think about it that way.

 There Are Many Ways That Retirees Can Give Back